 There are three ways in which you can solve quadratics – each method requires setting the quadratic to 0 first:

-By factorising – this is the simplest method provided that the quadratic can be factorised.
-Example: .
+This is the simplest method provided that the quadratic can be factorised.

-Using the quadratic formula – if a quadratic cannot be factorised but does have roots, then the quadratic formula will find them.
+If a quadratic cannot be factorised but does have roots, then the quadratic formula will find them.
 Recall that the discriminant will tell you how many roots a quadratic has.
+See Discriminants page.

-Completing the square – completing the square this is another infallible method for finding roots if a quadratic can be solved.
-Example –
+This is another infallible method for finding roots if a quadratic can be solved.
+See Completing the Square page.

 Completing the square is also useful for sketching a quadratic.
 The reason for this is that, by writing the quadratic in completed square form, we can see the transformations applied to the graph of .
 For example, is the graph of shifted to the left by 3 (x transformation) and then up by 1 (y transformation).

 1. Find the roots using one of the above methods, roots occur when y=0.

 2. Find the y-intercept, this occurs when x=0.

 3. Find the coordinates of the vertex by completing the square and applying transformations to .

 Click here to find Questions by Topic – scroll down to all past QUADRATIC questions.